botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ![cors-ajax-request.png](images/cors-ajax-request.png)

->Test is CORS configuration allow access to sub-domains using below test header.
-If response include the ```Access-Control-Allow-Origin``` header with the origin reflect it is vulnerable.
+>Test if the application CORS configuration will allow access to sub-domains using below test header.
+If response include the `Access-Control-Allow-Origin` header with the origin reflect it is vulnerable to **CORS**.

 ```
 Origin: http://subdomain.TARGET.NET